-- 1) Develop a behavior management policy that aligns to positive behavior supports and interventions.
-This can include, but is not limited to, strategies like those found in the "Pyramid Model Routine Based Support Guide;" - 2) Prohibit spanking or any other type of corporal punishment; - 3) Implement and document a restorative practice discipline plan, including, but not limited to consulting with district special education supervisors, to address behavioral concerns in collaboration with the family; and - 4) Submit a written request to the assistant commissioner of early learning for the permanent dismissal of a child, including, but not limited to documentation of the restorative practice plan and efforts.
+- 1) develop a behavior management policy that aligns to positive behavior supports and interventions.
+This can include, but is not limited to, strategies like those found in the "Pyramid Model Routine Based Support Guide;" - 2) prohibit spanking or any other type of corporal punishment; - 3) implement and document a restorative practice discipline plan, including, but not limited to consulting with district special education supervisors, to address behavioral concerns in collaboration with the family; and - 4) submit a written request to the assistant commissioner of early learning for the permanent dismissal of a child due to behavior, including, but not limited to documentation of the restorative practice plan and efforts.